A creativity-draining full-time job sucks. (There, I said it.)

 - Always clean up your space (clutter will make you want to work somewhere else)

-- Let some sunlight in
+- Let sunlight in

 Write in a journal